-Company decision-making processes ensure that financial support (for example, grants and business arrangements) to entities such as professional organizations, patient advocacy groups, and other similar organizations, are free of any inappropriate influences.
+Company decision-making processes ensure that financial support (e.g., Grants and business arrangements) to entities such as professional organizations, patient advocacy groups, and other similar organizations, are free of any inappropriate influences.

 All HCP payments, items of educational value, grants, and contributions must be approved in advance through formal Company processes.